 - How inherited traits (such as those for genetic disease) can be tracked over generations

 Through this research we now know there are about 25,000 human genes, of which virtually all can exist in different forms.
 There are roughly three billion DNA base pairs which make up the entire sequence of the human genome.
-The director of the National Human Genome Research Institute highlighted the importance of this project saying “It’s a history book – a narrative of the journey of our species through time.
-It’s a shop manual, with an incredibly detailed blueprint for building every human cell.
-And it’s a transformative textbook of medicine, with insights that will give health care providers immense new powers to treat, prevent and cure disease”.
-As you can see, this has paved the way for fascinating research in the years following 2003 and created a whole new area of research called nutrigenomics.
+The director of the National Human Genome Research Institute highlighted the importance of this project saying it’s “an incredibly detailed blueprint for building every human cell” and “will give health care providers immense new powers to treat, prevent and cure disease”.
+It has paved the way for fascinating research and created a whole new area of study called Nutrigenomics.

 WHAT IS NUTRIGENOMICS?

 Nutrigenomics is the study of how diet interacts with genes to impact on health and performance.
 It is the science that uncovers the relationship between genes, nutrition and human health.